Borys Todurov

-Borys Todurov (Борис Тодуров; born 2 January 1965, Kyiv) is a Ukrainian cardiac surgeon, professor, honored doctor of Ukraine, director of The Heart Institute, public figure, and blogger.
+Borys Todurov (Борис Тодуров; born 2 January 1965, Kyiv) is a Ukrainian cardiac surgeon, professor, honoured doctor of Ukraine, director of The Heart Institute, public figure, and blogger.
 He carried out the first heart transplant in Ukraine.
-He is an advocate of economics-based healthcare management and civilized transplantology.
+He is an advocate of economics-based healthcare management and transplant science.

 Biography

 Borys Todurov was born in Kyiv on 2 January 1965.
 His father was Mikhail Ivanovich Todurov, who was an assistant locomotive driver.
 His mother was Nina Ivanovna Todurova, a rural doctor.
 Both were from Yalta village. his brother is Ivan Todurov.
-His wife is Olena Todurova.
-His children are Mikhail and Natalia.
+His wife is Olena Todurova, with two children, Mikhail and Natalia.